Recurring Billing Requirements

 1. Clear and Conspicuous Disclosure

-- Must be visible without scrolling past other content
+- Visible without scrolling past other content.

 2. Express Informed Consent

-- Before any charge occurs
+- Before any charge.

-- Consent mechanism separate from other agreements
+- A separate mechanism from your other agreements.

 3. Simple Cancellation Mechanism